-Press the "III" button $^{(2)}$ continuously for more than 0.5 second to fast reverse the disc.
+Turn the "FF/FR and UP/DOWN" knob (3) counterclockwise and hold it continuously for more than 2 seconds to fast reverse the disc.

-Release the button to stop fast reverse.
+Release the knob to stop fast reverse.

 If you continue fast reverse to the beginning of the disc, the CD changer will automatically stop fast reverse and start playback beginning with the first track on the current disc.